valentina-maggio/bank-tech-test/README.md

 ### Future improvements

-* I will definitely have to improve the use of mocks and spies and therefore update the tests,
+* I will definitely have to improve the use of mocks and spies and therefore update the tests.
-* There may be some room to extract some logic from the BankAccount class and create another class,
+* There may be some room to extract some logic from the BankAccount class and create another class.
 * There are more edge cases that I could consider, eg. withdraw when balance = 0 or add a limit to allowed overdraft.
+* I was planning to integrate Travis CI for the building of the software but I had some issues with the credits and couldn't use it.
+I will look for an alternative option and add it to the project.

 ## Technologies used